Tips for Purchasing the Right Incontinence Briefs

 Choose the Right Amount of Absorbency

-Of course, no list of tips for choosing the right incontinence briefs would be complete without looking into the amount of absorbency your briefs provide.
+Of course, no list of tips for choosing the right incontinence briefs would be complete without looking into the amount of absorbency your incontinence products provide.
 This is a critical factor in the process.
 If you choose a pair that isn’t absorbent enough, you will be more likely to experience leaks.
 However, if you pick a pair that’s too absorbent, you’ll be overpaying for a level of protection you don’t need.

 As a general rule of thumb, if you only experience minor leaks, a lower absorbency rating will work for your needs.
 If you know there will be times when you need additional protection, it’s best to pick a more absorbent option.